Dzenly/tia/readme.md

 It should be defined in `suite-config.js` (see above).
 See `config/default-suite-config.js` for email option descriptions.
-To keep credentials secret you can do smth like that:
+To keep credentials secret you can have `suite-config.js` like:

 ```js
 var suiteConfig = {};